ymcaPrabhu/DeepResearch/README.md

 - `2025.06.23` 🔥🔥🔥The model, interactive demo, and some of the data of **WebDancer** have been open-sourced.
 You're welcome to try them out!
 - `2025.05.29` 🔥🔥🔥We release **WebDancer**, a native agentic search model towards autonomous information seeking agency and _Deep Research_-like model.
 - `2025.05.15` **WebWalker** is accepted by ACL 2025 main conference.
-- `2025.01.14` We relaese **WebWalker**, a benchmark for LLMs in web traversal and a multi-agent framework for information seeking.
+- `2025.01.14` We release **WebWalker**, a benchmark for LLMs in web traversal and a multi-agent framework for information seeking.

 ## 💎Results Showcase